AE9RB/basic-lang/README.md

 includes a BASIC programming tutorial and full manual.

 ## Sample Run
-Play this game with: `basic.exe //superstartrek`
+Play this game with: `basic //superstartrek`

 ```
                                     ,------*------,